 Tornadoes have not been recorded in Minnesota in the winter months of January and February (MN DNR, 2022).
 In December of 2021, a tornado outbreak in multiple states occurred during a historic and unprecedented derecho.
 This severe and dangerous storm produced over 61 tornadoes and had wind gusts over 75+ mph.
+As shown in Table M-20 Steele County recorded \$328,724 in damages.

 The county has experienced at least one tornado in 19 of the 76 full years on record.
-According to these statistics, there is a 19.7% chance of a tornado affecting Steele County each year.
-The vulnerability of each jurisdiction to severe summer storms has not changed due to any development in the last 5 years.
+Correlating to a 19.7% chance of a tornado affecting Steele County each year.
+Blooming Prairie, Ellendale, Medford, and Owatonna have higher vulnerability due to the risk of structure damage and debris costs.